YukiQiu/DE_Zoomcamp2025/MillionSongs_Project/read_me.md

 ## **Data Indestion**

 Since the original format of this dataset is HDF5, I first utilized the pre-defined package on MillionSongs website to read the data in Jupyter Notebook.
-Then, I used Spark to ingest the data to GCP.
+Then, I used Batch method (Spark) to ingest the data to GCP.

 ## **Data Warehouse**

 Since I'm using the GCP cloud, I chose BigQuery as a data warehouse.
 By connecting BigQuery using Spark, I created a table in BigQuery to write query to solve my questions.

+# **Transformation**

+I did transformation on schema using Spark in this project.

 ## **Data Visualization**